 What You Need for this Pork Chop Brine Recipe

-In addition to water and salt, our go-to pork chop brine recipe calls for a few flavor add-ins.
+In addition to the basic brine ingredients of water and salt, our go-to pork chop brine recipe calls for a few flavor add-ins.

 - Apple juice